 Friesians are probably best known for their black color and luxurious manes, their tail, and ‘feathers’ (long, untrimmed hair on the lower legs).
-The official breed rarely has white markings of any kind, because registries allow only a small star on the forehead for purebred conformance.
+The official breed rarely has white markings of any kind, because registries allow only a small star on the forehead.

-Frederick the Great is a rare Friesian horse living in the Ozark Mountains of Arkansas, is captivating the internet with his fantastic mane and muscular build.
+Frederick the Great, a handsome Friesian horse living in the Ozark Mountains of Arkansas, is captivating the internet with his fantastic mane and muscular build.
 The Prussian-named horse has more than 40,000 followers on his Facebook fan page and a nickname of “Storybook Stallion.”

 Although black, bay, and grey Friesians used to be common, today the only recognized colour is pure black with the possibility of a small white star on the forehead.
 Another distinguishing factor is the long, heavy mane and tail and the long, silky feathers on the lower legs.